Tr1d3nt/Basic-PingPong/README.md

 # Basic-PingPong
-basic ping pong in java
+basic ping pong in java made by me. very basic in terms of gameplay
-test